Reform Judaism: The New Reform Judaism

 Kohler retired in 1923.
 Rabbi Samuel S. Cohon was appointed HUC Chair of Theology in his stead, serving until 1956.
 Cohon, born near Minsk, was emblematic of the new generation of East European-descended clergy within American Reform.
 Deeply influenced by Ahad Ha'am and Mordecai Kaplan, he viewed Judaism as a Civilization, rather than a religion, though he and other Reform sympathizers of Kaplan fully maintained the notions of Election and revelation, which the latter denied.
 Cohon valued Jewish particularism over universalist leanings, encouraging the reincorporation of traditional elements long discarded, not as part of a comprehensive legalistic framework but as means to rekindle ethnic cohesion.
 His approach echoed popular sentiment in the East Coast.
 So did Solomon Freehof, son to immigrants from Chernihiv, who advocated a selective rapprochement with halakha, which was to offer "guidance, not governance"; Freehof advocated replacing the sterile mood of community life, allowing isolated practices to emerge spontaneously and reincorporating old ones.
 He redrafted the Union Prayer Book in 1940 to include more old formulae and authored many responsa, though he always stressed compliance was voluntary.

 Cohon and Freehof rose against the background of the Great Depression, when many congregations teetered on the threshold of collapse.
 Growing Antisemitism in Europe led German Liberals on similar paths.
 Rabbis Leo Baeck, Max Dienemann and Seligmann himself turned to stressing Jewish peoplehood and tradition.
 The Nazis' takeover in 1933 effected a religious revival in communities long plagued by apathy and assimilation.
 The great changes convinced the CCAR to adopt a new set of principles.
 On 29 May 1937, in Columbus, Ohio, a "Declaration of Principles" (eschewing the more formal, binding "platform"), promoted a greater degree of ritual observance, supported Zionism – considered by the Classicists in the past as, at best, a remedy for the unemancipated Jewish masses in Russia and Romania, while they did not regard the Jews as a nation in the modern sense – and opened not with theology, but by the statement, "Judaism is the historical religious experience of the Jewish people".
-The Columbus Principles signified the transformation from "Classical" to the "New Reform Judaism", characterized by a lesser focus on abstract concepts and a more positive attitude to practice and traditional elements.
+The Columbus Principles signified the transformation from "Classical" to the "New Reform Judaism", characterized by a lesser focus on abstract concepts and a more positive attitude to practice and traditional elements.Dana Evan Kaplan, The Cambridge Companion to American Judaism, Cambridge University Press, 2005.
+ISBN 9780521529518. pp. 119–123.